 It’s estimated that new changes will come into force in January 2024.

 UKVI and Higher Education Sector

-The government announced that they will continue to work with the higher education sector to explore alternative options to ensure the brightest and best students can continue to bring dependents when they study at the UK’s world-leading universities.
+The government announced that it will continue to work with the higher education sector to explore alternative options to ensure the brightest and best students can continue to bring dependents when they study at the UK’s world-leading universities.

 The government has also made clear that the terms of the graduate route remain unchanged, which allows foreign students to stay in the UK for two years after graduating to look for jobs.